Article and all photos by Joe Mock, BaseballParks.com

 There were a lot of smiles on Opening Night.
 Was it a coincidence that it was 20 years to the day that the City’s beloved hockey team played its final game?
 There were certainly a lot of fans wearing Whalers jerseys to the Yard Goats’ first game in Hartford … and it is no coincidence that the Yard Goats’ team colors match the blue and green of the Whalers.

 But was Dunkin’ Donuts Park worth all the drama, delays and dollars?
-Read on as we assess its location, its design and what the gameday atmosphere is like … and you can decide for yourself whether Hartford’s ugly losing streak is finally over.
+Read on as we assess its location, its design and what the gameday atmosphere is like, and you can decide for yourself whether it deserves to be the 2017 Ballpark of the Year.
+If it is, then surely Hartford’s ugly losing streak is finally over!